Provocation (law)

-In law, provocation is when a person is considered to have committed a criminal act partly because of a preceding set of events that might cause a reasonable individual to lose self control.
+In common law, provocation is when a person is considered to have committed a criminal act partly because of a preceding set of events that might cause a reasonable individual to lose self control.
 This makes them less morally culpable than if the act was premeditated (pre-planned) and done out of pure malice (malice aforethought).
 It "affects the quality of the actor's state of mind as an indicator of moral blameworthiness."